-''' while (IDB goal g exists with a duplicated variable or a constant in arguments) Let g be a goal where a predicate p is called.
-Replace p in the body a new predicate p' with no duplicated variables and no constants in arguments For each rule r with head h, create a new rule r'.
-To do that, compute \tau = mgu(g, h), preferring the variables of g.
-The new rule r' is r\tau, where all occurences of p are replaced with p'.
-In all the other rules, replace p with p'. '''
+Let g be a goal where a predicate p is called.
+Replace p in the body a new predicate p' with no duplicated variables and no constants in arguments

+For each rule r with head h, create a new rule r'.
+To do that, compute $\tau = mgu(g, h)$ , preferring the variables of g.
+The new rule r' is $r\tau$ , where all occurences of p are replaced with p'.

+In all the other rules, replace p with p'.

+'''

 Note that this algorithm always terminates (the number of arguments decreases in each iteration).
 Moreover, if the original program is safe, so is the rectified program

+'''
-A rule in RGG is evaluated always from left to right.
-However, we can arbitrarily order the goals in the rule

-Sometimes we must reorder the goals because of built-in goals equivalently: $p(X, Y) \leftarrow less(X, Y), r(X, Y)$.
+- A rule in RGG is evaluated always from left to right.
+However, we - can arbitrarily order the goals in the rule - Sometimes we must reorder the goals because of built-in goals - For example, the rule - $p(X, Y) \leftarrow X < Y, r(X, Y).$ - equivalently: $p(X, Y) \leftarrow less(X, Y), r(X, Y)$ . - cannot be evaluated from left to right e.g. for the adornment pff. - The only adornment allowed in a call to less is lessbb. - But this ordering of goals is all right: - $p(X, Y) \leftarrow r(X, Y), less(X, Y).$ infinite expansion, whereas natb does not.

-For example, the rule

-$$p(X, Y) \leftarrow X < Y, r(X, Y).$$

-cannot be evaluated from left to right e.g. for the adornment pff.

-The only adornment allowed in a call to less is lessbb.

-But this ordering of goals is all right:

-$$p(X, Y) \leftarrow r(X, Y), less(X, Y).$$